 - Heat a large skillet over medium-high heat.
 Brown the ground beef completely.
 Lower the heat and to the same skillet, add the red pepper, onion and bay leaf.
 Cook for 4–5 minutes until the veggies are softened.

 - Add the green chilis, diced tomatoes, tomato sauce, currants, olives, apple cider vinegar, paprika, salt and pepper.
 Stir to combine and simmer for 10 more minutes.
 While this is cooking, start the plantains.
 (Remove the bay leaf before assembling the pie.)

 - Peel and slice the plantains into 1/3″ diagonal pieces.
 To peel, cut off both ends and slice through the skin lengthwise, then peel off in sections.
 If any skin remains, trim it off with a knife.

 - In another skillet (I like cast iron for this task) over medium heat, add a couple tablespoons of coconut oil and begin to brown the plantains in a single layer, about 2 minutes per side.
 You’ll have to do this a few times until all the plantains are golden brown.
 Caution: If you walk away or get distracted, these will easily burn.
 Remove to a paper towel-lined plate to drain.

 - In a small bowl, whisk the eggs and water.

-- Now you’re ready to assemble the pie: in the bottom of the dish, pour half of the egg mixture.
+- Now you’re ready to assemble the pie.
+In the bottom of the dish, spread half the meat / veggie mixture.
+Pour 1/3 of the beaten egg on top.
 Place plantains in a single layer on top of the egg.
-Spread half the meat/veggie mixture on top.
-Add another layer of plantains.
-Add the rest of the meat/veggie mixture.
-Top with one final layer of plantains.
-Pour the rest of the egg mixture on top.
-[To summarize: egg – plantain – meat - plantain - meat - plantain -egg].
+Repeat the layers one more time and top with the remaining 1/3 of the beaten egg.
+(To summarize: Meat – egg – plantain – meat – egg – plantain – egg.)

-- Bake for 1 hour and let sit for 10 minutes before you slice into the pie.
+- Bake for about 45 minutes or until the eggs are set.
+Let sit for 10 minutes before you slice into the pie.